arronlacey/wandbR/README.md

 Beginnings of an interface to the Weights and Biases wandb python library.

-Current functions working with basic utility: login, init, finish, log
+Current functions working with basic utility: login, init, finish, log, WandbCallback

 For a quick demo go here: https://www.kaggle.com/arronlacey/wandbr